hamedsey/hamedsey.github.io/_pages/about.md

 <!---
 * In short, I enjoy building high performance systems (hardware and software) -->
-* If you're interested in collaborating please don't hesitate to reach out!
+* If you're interested in collaborating or have any questions, please don't hesitate to reach out!

 <!---
 Getting started